A New Approach to Examine q-Steiner Systems: Introduction

-A \emph{Steiner system} $S(t,k,n)$ is a collection $S$ of $k$-subsets (called \emph{blocks}) from an $n$-set~$\cN$ such that each $t$-subset of $\cN$ is contained in exactly one block of $S$.
+A \emph{Steiner system} $S(t,k,n)$ is a set $S$ of $k$-subsets (called \emph{blocks}) from an $n$-set~$\cN$ such that each $t$-subset of $\cN$ is contained in exactly one block of $S$.
 Steiner systems were subject to an extensive research in combinatorial designs~\cite{CoDi07}.
 A Steiner system is also equivalent to an optimal constant weight code in the Hamming scheme.
 It is well-known that if a Steiner system $S(t,k,n)$ exists, then for all $0 \leq i \leq t-1$, $\frac{\binom{n-i}{t-i}}{\binom{k-i}{t-i}}$ must be integers.
 It was proved only recently that these necessary conditions for the existence of a Steiner system $S(t,k,n)$ are also sufficient for each $t$ and $k$ such that $0 < t <k$, except for a finite number of values of~$n$~\cite{Kee14}.

 Cameron~\cite{Cam74,Cam74a} and Delsarte~\cite{Del76} have extended the notions of block design and Steiner systems to vector spaces.
-A \emph{$q$-Steiner system} $\dS_q(t,k,n)$ is a collection $\dS$ of elements from $\cG_q(n,k)$ (called \emph{blocks}) such that each element from $\cG_q(n,t)$ is contained in exactly one block of $\dS$.
+A \emph{$q$-Steiner system} $\dS_q(t,k,n)$ is a set $\dS$ of $k$-subspaces of $\F_q^n$ (called \emph{blocks}) such that each $t$-subspace of $\F_q^n$ is contained in exactly one block of $\dS$.
 A $q$-Steiner system $\dS_q(t,k,n)$ is an optimal constant dimension code~\cite{EtVa11,EtVa11a}.
-Similarly, to Steiner systems, simple necessary divisibility conditions for the existence of a given $q$-Steiner system were developed~\cite{ScEt}.
+Similarly, to Steiner systems, simple necessary divisibility conditions for the existence of a given $q$-Steiner system were developed~\cite{ScEt,Suz90}.

 \begin{theorem} If a $q$-Steiner system $\dS_q (t,k,n)$ exists, then for each $i$, $1 \leq i \leq t-1$, a $q$-Steiner system $\dS_q(t-i,k-i,n-i)$ exists. \end{theorem}

 \begin{cor} If a $q$-Steiner system $\dS_q(t,k,n)$ exists, then for all $0 \leq i \leq t-1$,